bflattened/bflat/README.md

 With all options turned on, one can comfortably fit useful programs under 1 MB.
 The above program is 735 kB on Windows at the time of writing this.
 The output executables are executables like any other.
 You can use a tool like UPX to compress them further (to ~300 kB range).

-If you're on a Unix-like system, you might want to run `strip` tool to remove debug information from the executable.
-Windows places the debug information in a separate PDB file and `strip` is not needed.
+If you're targeting a Unix-like system, you might want to pass `--separate-symbols` to place debug information into a separate file (debug information is big!).
+This is not needed on Windows because the platform convention is to place debug information in a separate PDB file already.

 ## 🎸 Preprocessor definitions

-Besides the preprocessor definitions provided at the command line, bflat defines several other symbols: `BFLAT` (defined always), `DEBUG` (defined when not optimizing), `WINDOWS`/`LINUX`/`MACOS` (when the corresponding operating system is the target), `X86`/`X64`/`ARM`/`ARM64` (when the corresponding architecture is targeted).
+Besides the preprocessor definitions provided at the command line, bflat defines several other symbols: `BFLAT` (defined always), `DEBUG` (defined when not optimizing), `WINDOWS`/`LINUX` (when the corresponding operating system is the target), `X64`/`ARM64` (when the corresponding architecture is targeted).

 ## 🎹 Debugging bflat apps